Goal Recitation: Countering Drift in Long Sessions¶

 Periodically rewrite objectives, to-do lists, and status summaries at the tail of context to exploit recency bias and prevent goal drift in long-running agent sessions.

-Agent sessions exceeding ~50 tool calls routinely drift from their original objective.
+Agent sessions that run past about 50 tool calls routinely drift from their original objective.
 Earlier instructions fall into the low-attention middle zone of the context window (Liu et al., "Lost in the Middle," TACL 2023).
-Arike et al. (2025) confirmed this across multiple models on 100k+ token sequences: all exhibited goal drift, predominantly through inaction (Arike et al., 2025).
+Arike et al. (2025) confirmed this across multiple models on sequences of 100k or more tokens: all of them drifted, mostly through inaction (Arike et al., 2025).

-The agent maintains a running objectives file (e.g., todo.md) and rewrites it after each completed step — checking off finished items, restating remaining goals, and noting status.
-This pushes global objectives into the high-attention recency zone.
+The agent keeps a running objectives file, for example todo.md, and rewrites it after each completed step.
+It checks off finished items, restates the remaining goals, and notes status.
+This pushes the global objectives into the high-attention recency zone.

 graph LR